JinalShah2002/Digit-Classifier/README.md

 # Digit-Classifier
 ![alt text](http://i.ytimg.com/vi/0QI3xgXuB-Q/hqdefault.jpg)
 ## What is this Repository?
 This repository contains code & data for a handwritten digit classifier.
 In this project, I will be utilizing the famous MNIST dataset to classify handwritten digits using a neural network built in PyTorch.
 This is a rather simple project; however my goal is not to build a full end-to-end application.
 My goal for this project is to get into the practice of building Artificial Neural Networks in PyTorch.
 Since I am reletively new to the area of deep learning, what better way to get better than to practice?!
 With that being said, this project is a fun proof of concept.
 Feel free to refer to it as much as you need; however, I advise you to tackle this challenge on your own.
-Like I said before, the best way to get better at deep learning is to to practice! </br>
+Like I said before, the best way to get better at deep learning is to practice! </br>
 </br>
 __Network Test Set Accuracy: 96.6642%__
 ## Resources: